BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

 Art is never decoration, embellishment; instead, it is work of enlightenment.
 Art, in other words, is a technique for acquiring liberty.³
 </blockquote>

-Beautifully-stated.
+Beautifully-stated by Lee.
 </p>

 <hr/>

 <p>
-Speaking of physicality, Lee was famous for great feats of strength, including his iconic two-finger push-ups.
+Speaking of physicality, Lee was famous for his feats of strength, including his iconic two-finger push-ups.
-Click the image to see them in action (video is 30 seconds long and opens in a new tab):<br/>
+Click the image below to see them in action (video is 30 seconds long and opens in a new tab):<br/>
 <a href="https://www.youtube.com/watch?v=gC8W-7r0UFY" target="_blank">
     <img src="https://bradleyculley.github.io/images/Bruce-Lee-Two-Finger-Push-Ups.png"/>
 </a>